-Operating profit decreased \$526 million, or 1,282.9%, for the year ended December 31, 2014 compared to the same period in 2013 primarily due to an increase in net periodic benefit cost of \$454 million primarily recorded to Selling, general and administrative expenses.
-Selling, general and administrative expenses was also unfavorably impacted by higher functional and project spending of \$43 million and an increase in incentive compensation costs of \$25 million due to exceeding internal profitability targets.
+Operating profit decreased for the year ended December 31, 2014 compared to the same period in 2013 primarily due to:

+- an increase in net periodic benefit cost of \$454 million, primarily recorded to SG&A expenses; - higher functional and project spending of \$43 million; and - higher incentive compensation costs of \$25 million due to exceeding internal profitability targets.

-Equity in net earnings (loss) of affiliates increased \$32 million for the year ended December 31, 2014 compared to the same period in 2013 primarily due to a \$29 million gain resulting from restructuring the debt of a subsidiary of InfraServ GmbH & Co.
+Equity in net earnings (loss) of affiliates increased for the year ended December 31, 2014 compared to the same period in 2013 primarily due to:

+• a \$29 million gain resulting from restructuring the debt of a subsidiary of InfraServ GmbH & Co.
 Hoechst KG during the three months ended June 30, 2014.